 - We provide agency leadership and strategic direction.

 - We communicate agency matters with the public and legislature.

 - We manage finances and contracts.

 - We manage human resources.

 - We manage information technology.

 - We build and maintain office facilities.

-- We manage information technology.

 - We maintain agency records.

 - We respond to public safety incidents (enforcement).

 - We provide WDFW legal counsel.

 - We facilitate the Fish and Wildlife Commission.